aredotna/icons/README.md

 # @aredotna/icons

-[@aredotna/icons](https://github.com/aredotna/icons) is the canonical source for icons used at Arena, and serves as an automatic build pipeline for generating JSX representations of `.svg` sources that can easily be imported into React apps.
+[@aredotna/icons](https://github.com/aredotna/icons) is the canonical source for icons used at Are.na, and serves as an automatic build pipeline for generating JSX representations of `.svg` sources that can easily be imported into React apps.

 You can view available icons [here](https://icons.are.na) and click to copy the import path of the desired icon.